Celestial Empire: History

 China's history, which was not completely politically unified and was divided into several feudal states (the Warring States period of 476~221 BC or the Three Kingdoms period of 220~264 AD), had a great influence on the creation of the concept of Celestial Empire.
-Ironically, the idea of the Central Kingdom originated in the Zhou Dynasty, when China had a nominal central government but was, in fact, a collection of feudal states along the Yellow River.
+Ironically, the idea of the Central Kingdom originated in the Zhou dynasty, when China had a nominal central government but was, in fact, a collection of feudal states along the Yellow River.
 In addition, even if China was politically unified, its territory and power declined, and during the heyday, the early days of the Han, Tang, and Qing, and the North and South Song periods, almost the smallest of the countries, during the period of the North and South Song, the territory and power declined even during the course of modern pre-modern history.

-Especially during the Qing Dynasty, China was ruled by the Manchurian people, a people across the border.
+Especially during the Qing dynasty, China was ruled by the Manchurian people, a people across the border.
 The Manchurians sought to rule the vast Chinese territory by integrating China's traditional bureaucracy and the tribal structure of Manchuria and Mongolia.
 The administrative posts were open to everyone in principle, but at the top of the central bureaucracy were held by two officials whose ministries were Chinese and Manchurian.
-The rulers, at the same time, aimed at portraying themselves as legitimate successors following the will of heaven in the tradition of the Chinese dynasty, have developed the Chinese ideology, which serves as the basis for the Celestial Empire, not forgetting their separate national identity.
+The rulers, at the same time, aimed at portraying themselves as legitimate successors following the will of heaven in the tradition of the Chinese dynasty, have developed the Chinese ideology, which serves as the basis for the Celestial Empire, not forgetting their separate ethnic identity.
 During the era of Celestial Empire, people were able to interact with their past by collecting calligraphy, paintings and cultural artifacts.
 For many, traveling to the empire was an opportunity to see various places of historical significance.
 Information about written traditions also greatly influenced people's lives.
 Young people preparing for government posts studied philosophy, history and poetry.
 The study of historical figures, for example, allowed candidates to reflect on past choices.
 Only through this tradition could they leave their own footprints in history.